oracle-livelabs/analytics-ai/oci-artificial-intelligence/documentunderstanding-opensearch/3-visual_builder/visual_builder.md

 - Create a user interface with Visual Builder and use it to query content that has been processed by the solution

 ### Prerequisites
-- You've completed the previous labs.
-If you didn't complete
+- You've completed the previous labs

 ## Task 1: Download the project
 1. You will need the VB application archive *opensearch-1.0.zip* for the next task.
 If you cloned the Git repo to your local computer in a previous lab, you will already have this file.
 This file is located in the *visual_builder* folder of the cloned repo.
 You can continue to the next task.